 factory in Solo, Java, Indonesia.

 To protect the health of our batik workers and improve the quality of the lives, our factory has 1.
 State-of-the-art water treatment; 2.
 Appropriate masks, gloves and boots when working with chemicals dyes and wax; 3.
-Health care for the employee and their immediate family; 4) free lunch daily freshly cooked in the

-5) extra month’s bonus pay each year; 6) maternity leave for women; and 7) an incentive bonus for productivity and good quality.
+Health care for the employee and immediate family; 4.
+Free lunch daily freshly cooked in the factory; 5.
+Extra month’s bonus pay each year; 6.
+Maternity leave for women; 7.
+An incentive bonus for productivity and good quality.